rsp/cmi/PITCHME.md

 ---

-A simplified simplified model of typical protocol stack
+A simplified simplified model of a typical protocol stack

 <small>
 client's implementation of our custom REST API<br>